-If you use your private car(s) and/or motorcycles on off-campus placements it is your responsibility to arrange insurance as University insurance does not extend to your private motor vehicles.
+If students use a private car(s) and/or motorcycles on off-campus placements, it is the student’s responsibility to arrange insurance as University insurance does not extend to private motor vehicles.
 All students should ensure any vehicle they travel in is road worthy with current fully paid registration and a minimum of current compulsory third party insurance.

 Personal Health Insurance

-The University does not provide any medical insurance cover.
-If you wish to arrange private health cover, you must do so at your own expense.
+The University does not provide any personal medical insurance cover for students.
+If a student wishes to arrange private health cover, it is at the students own expense.
 Australian students are covered under Medicare and international students must have health insurance as a condition of their entry to Australia.
 International students are advised to contact USC International in relation to Overseas Student Health Cover.

 Unpaid placements / exchange that are a course requirement — undertaken Overseas

 The University has insurance that may cover you while on placement overseas, this will be confirmed after a risk assessment and placement documentation is completed for the placement.
 If you have any questions regarding this coverage please contact firstname.lastname@example.org.

 The University insures all outbound University students on exchange (ie. placement) for up to 12 months in any one journey, as long as it is an approved placement or exchange.
 In some circumstances students may be required to purchase their own comprehensive travel insurance.

 Associated Leisure / Private travel may be taken either side of or during your placement or study period.
 The associate Leisure / Private travel portion must not exceed more than 60% of the Placement / Study period in its entirety.
 Where the duration of the trip is less than 10 days, a maximum of 5 days Leisure / Private travel shall apply.

 It is important to note that the University insurance policy could exclude cover for travel to countries where the Department of Foreign Affairs and Trade (DFAT) have issued a specific warning not to travel.